emicklei/gcpmon/README.md

 ## self-signed certificate

 Because GCP monitoring clients use TLS to connect to the Cloud Monitoring service, the emulator needs to operate using a self-signed certificate.
+Use the shell script in the test folder to create the certificates and add the CA to your root certificates and mark it as trusted.